Merry-Go-Round (1956 film): Plot

 The story takes place in a rural area of Hungary.
 There are two young people who fall in love with each other.
 However, the girl's father wants her to marry someone else.
 But surprisingly this classic love story intertwines with traditional, political and economic choices.

 The scene where the two lovers are spinning at a dizzying view on the carousel has taken its place in the history of cinema.
-What makes the scene impressive is that the camera spinned with them.
+What makes the scene impressive is that the camera spun with them.